-7 Things You Should Not Do When Using Your Toothbrush
+7 Mistakes You Are Making While Using Your Toothbrush

 Brush at least twice every day especially a sensible person with a keen sense of oral hygiene in the modern world does.
 It is strange that very few people ever give priority to the care and handling of the toothbrush.

 Most of us simply think about the toothbrush when we need to brush our teeth and then forget about it immediately we are done brushing.

 If at all we try to find out anything about the toothbrushes, it is simply to find out what we should do to or with the brush, never about what we should not do with it.